The Foolish Thing to Do: Critical reception

-On its release, Dave Ling of Number One gave "The Foolish Thing to Do" a five out of five rating.
+Upon its release, Dave Ling of Number One gave "The Foolish Thing to Do" a five out of five rating.
 He described the song as "an absolute gem", but felt the single's April release was too early, stating that "its laid-back feel is far more suited to long, lazy days of summer spent sipping exotic cocktails by a sunkissed beach".
 Dave Morgan of the Reading Evening Post praised it as "an excellent soulful track".
 He added that the single was worth buying for the B-side.
 Paul Massey of the Aberdeen Evening Express commented, "Really can't fail when Ruffin is joined by Gregory and Ware.
 Relaxed and smooth and a joy on the ears."

 John Lee of the Huddersfield Daily Examiner noted that Ruffin "still sounds good" and described the song as "mellowness itself, but perhaps not mainstream enough to be a hit".
 Stuart Bailie of Record Mirror was critical of the song, commenting, "It's all a bit sad, really, that a collection of once distinguished characters should collaborate on such a banal piece of Radio 2 soul.
 Heaven 17 seem destined to become the very thing they once resisted – a bunch of institutionalised, clapped-out old studio hacks."
+Neil Spencer of Sounds called it "utterly disposable".